srdusr/srdwm/docs/PRIOR_ART.md

   focused window, `srd.window.focus("left")` for directional navigation, `srd.workspace.next()`) matches what `docs/DEFAULTS.md` always *documented* - but the legacy engine never actually implemented that surface (see table above).
-This rewrite implements the documented API for real rather than inventing a new one.
+This project implements the documented API for real rather than inventing a new one.